an3urysm/live-share/docs/collab-vscode.md

     ![Screen shot of port number prompt](media/vscode-enter-port.png)<br />

 That's it!
+The server on the port you specified will now be mapped to each guest's localhost on the same port (unless that port was already occupied)!

-Optionally, guests can see a list of currently shared ports (by name if specified) by clicking on the session state status bar icon as above and selecting "Access Shared Server".
+If the port is already in use on the guests machine, a different one is automatically selected.
+Fortunately, as a guest you can see a list of currently shared ports (by name if specified) by clicking on the session state status bar icon as above and selecting "Access Shared Server".
 Selecting one copies it to the clipboard.

 ![VS Code access local server](media/vscode-access-shared-server.png)<br />

+Note that *guests cannot* control which ports on the host's machine are shared for security reasons.

-To **stop** sharing a local server, the host simply needs to click the session state status bar icon as above, select "Stop Sharing Local Server", and select the port they want to stop sharing.
+To **stop** sharing a local server as the host, you simply click the session state status bar icon as above, select "Stop Sharing Local Server", and select the port they want to stop sharing.

 ![VS Code stop sharing server](media/vscode-stop-sharing-server.png)<br />